gbdev/pandocs/content/Video_Display.md

-In CGB Mode, an additional map of 32x32 bytes is stored in VRAM Bank 1 (each byte defines attributes for the corresponding tile-number map entry in VRAM Bank 0):
+In CGB Mode, an additional map of 32x32 bytes is stored in VRAM Bank 1 (each byte defines attributes for the corresponding tile-number map entry in VRAM Bank 0, ie. 1:9800 defines the attributes for the tile at 0:9800):

 ` Bit 0-2  Background Palette number  (BGP0-7)`\
 ` Bit 3    Tile VRAM Bank number      (0=Bank 0, 1=Bank 1)`\